Pentathlon (Individual)

 You will need: One or more disc golf discs or frisbees.

-Here are two ways to play:
+Here are some ways to play:

 You will need: A soccer ball.